Substance Use

 Showering and Sobriety: Facts vs. Fiction

-Here are some of the facts (and fiction) about showering and alcohol use.
+Here are some of the facts (and fiction) about showering and a night of drinking.

 Fact: Warm Showers Reduce Blood Pressure